thteck/Options-Strategy-Recommendation-and-Optimisation-System/application/README.md

 ## Runtime behaviour

-- The notebooks are sourced from the root-level `pipeline_notebooks/` folder, not from `Archive/`.
+- The notebooks are sourced from the root-level `pipeline_notebooks/` folder.
 - Each request has its own temporary working directory, so it does not load old batch results or collide with another request.
 - Fresh market and options data are fetched for every generated recommendation.